 - Play in a wide range of keys

 - Play chords up to the 7th with some extensions

-- Play basic scales in transposable form
+- Play essential scales in transposable form

-- Demonstrate a repertoire of songs
+- Demonstrate you can play a repertoire of songs

 - Tackle new music with confidence

 - Play and be able to learn in an independent way.